Where do I go for the latest information about the current situation in Ottawa?

 The City’s COVID-19 self-assessment tool was created to help employees and contractors self-assess for coronavirus (COVID-19) symptoms prior to attending or entering their workplace in order to keep our workplaces safe.
 Employees will be given instructions, based on their answers to the survey, and will be advised either to proceed to enter the workplace, or advised to NOT enter the workplace and contact their manager or supervisor.

 Employees and contractors are required to follow all department specific self-screening processes at the commencement of their shift.
 In the absence of a department specific process, employees are encouraged to use the new digital assessment.
 This tool is not currently available to contractors, who must complete the City of Ottawa COVID-19 self-assessment prior to starting their shift.

 If the results of either the departmental or City self-assessment indicate that the employee or contractor has symptoms of COVID-19, they must stay home, inform their manager, supervisor or City of Ottawa contact.
-Where symptoms are minor, City employees should be sent for testing at a COVID-19 Assessment Centre and should be placed on isolation leave while they await their results.
+City employees should be sent for testing at a COVID-19 Assessment Centre and should be placed on isolation leave while they await their results.